 The other problem is that the failure to purchase a gun legally wouldn't necessarily have stopped either of those killers from their evil deed.
 There are always illegal ways to get guns, but we shouldn't be making it easy for them.

-Let us set aside for a moment the misuse of the term “assault rifle.”
-Americans cannot legally purchase “assault rifles”—firearms with the ability to shoot either bursts of (typically) three rounds at a time, or fully automatic weapons.
-Typically more accurate is the manufactured-from-whole-cloth “assault weapon” term which is purely cosmetic.
+Let us set aside for a moment the misuse of the term "assault rifle."
+Americans generally cannot legally purchase "assault rifles"—firearms with the ability to shoot either bursts of (typically) three rounds at a time, or fully automatic weapons.
+Typically more accurate is the manufactured-from-whole-cloth "assault weapon" term which is purely cosmetic.
 It captures firearms based upon how they look, not how they function.

 Some of the weapons above would be considered "assault weapons."
 Others would not.
 However, they all function exactly the same.
 So, you ban the scary looking ones, and men determined to do evil will just switch to the less scary but functionally identical ones.
 Note that none of the rifles pictured above are AR-15 or AK-47 pattern rifles.

 What does that leave you with?